joglidze/task-manager-main/README.md

 - Issue type creation and management
 - Epic creation and management
 - User assignment to projects and tasks
+- Multiple roles (Super Admin, Admin)
+- Different views for Super Admin and Admin
+- Super Admin can change user roles from Admin to Super Admin
+- Secure authentication and authorization
 ## Demo

-You can view a live demo of the app [here](https://taskmanagerapp.com).
+You can view a live demo of the app [here](https://majestic-brigadeiros-eb78b9.netlify.app).

 ## Installation